 You’ve Been Diagnosed with Prediabetes – Now What?

 Of those with prediabetes, more than 80 percent don’t know they have it.
-If you've recently been diagnosed with prediabetes, you may be wondering what steps you can take to prevent the condition from progressing into type 2 diabetes.
+If you've recently been diagnosed with prediabetes, you may be wondering what steps you can take to reduce the risk of progression to type 2 diabetes.

 In this article, we’ll go into detail on what a prediabetes diagnosis means and what you can do to support your health.
 Read on to learn more.